JasperFx/marten/docs/events/projections/event-projections.md

 # Event Projections

-sub-classing the `Marten.Events.EventProjection` class will let you efficiently write a projection where you can explicitly define document operations on individual events.
-In essence, the `EventProjection` recipe effectively does pattern matching for you.
+Sub-classing the `Marten.Events.EventProjection` class will let you efficiently write a projection where you can explicitly define document operations on individual events.
+In essence, the `EventProjection` recipe does pattern matching for you.

-To show off what `EventProjection` does, here's a sample that uses pretty well everything that `EventProjection` supports:
+To show off what `EventProjection` does, here's a sample that uses most features that `EventProjection` supports:

 <!-- snippet: sample_SampleEventProjection -->
 <a id='snippet-sample_sampleeventprojection'></a>